Skip to content

 The fastest way to tell them apart is a field test developed by UMD Extension: a single entrance hole with a steady, defensive stream of wasps that get agitated when you approach or mow nearby — that is a yellowjacket colony.
 Many separate holes across an area, each with one or two large calm wasps that ignore you — that is harmless solitary diggers.
 This page walks you through that decision in three questions, tells you what each outcome means, and explains the one safety rule that matters most: never pour gasoline or light a fire in a ground nest.

 If your decision tree points to yellowjackets, this is a job for a licensed professional — not because the wasp is exotic, but because a mature colony of 1,000 to 3,000 workers defending an underground nest is a medical emergency waiting to happen for anyone who disturbs it.
-Anchor Pest Services serves 15 cities across southern and central New Hampshire, confirms species before treating, and removes social ground nests for a flat $399 one-time.
+Anchor Pest Services serves 15 cities across southern and central New Hampshire, confirms species before treating, and removes social ground nests for a flat one-time rate — contact for a quote.

 Ground-nesting wasps in southern and central New Hampshire